Durf1985/devops_study_infra/DocForMe/Otus05/Introduction with GCP Otus 05.md

 2. Check ![internal host](2022-08-30-06-38-31.png)

 3. try to connect to bastion (Item 9), and then in bastion terminal try to connect to internal-host
+    * if you setup firewall allow only your IP, you need add internal IP your bastion setting in firewall rule or create new firewall rule with this IP address
     * "$ ssh internalIp" ![internal Ip](2022-08-30-06-43-55.png)
     * if all right you see "permission denied" ![permission](2022-08-30-06-45-10.png)